MadGhorban/First-MAD/README.md

 >Hi my name is [Mohammad Ghorban] and it's my first GitHub repository.

->If you see this file on my project, it's because I'm learning GitHub.
+>If you see this file on my project, it's because I'm learning Python.

 >My mood: [I'm a very curious person about everythings]